frank038/gmenu/README.md

 Required:
 - python3
 - gtk3
-- Xorg
+- Xorg/Wayland

-This program can be open and closed using a fifo file created in this program folder.
+This program can be open and closed using a fifo file created in this program folder or elsewhere if setted.
 The commands are:
 - echo "__toggle" > myfifo (toggle show/hide)
 - echo "__open" > myfifo (show the window)